canonical/charm-relation-interfaces/README.md

 ## Interfaces

-For the time being, browsing available interfaces, their statuses and schemas, go [here](./interfaces).
+For the time being, to see available interfaces, their statuses, and schemas, browse the [interfaces directory](./interfaces).

 # Relation interface testers